-Under the state government’s vegetation management laws, there are some clearing activities you can undertake without getting our approval or notifying us.
+Under the vegetation management framework, there are some clearing activities you can undertake without getting our approval or notifying us.
 These are summarised below and detailed in the:

 Before going ahead with your clearing, check with your local government for any planning requirements.
 Other local, state and federal government laws might also apply.
 See below for a list of exemptions under other legislation.

-The exemptions might not apply if the area you’re proposing to clear is subject to:
+Your proposed clearing activity may not be exempt if the area you’re proposing to clear is subject to:

 - development approval conditions

 - a declared area

 Contact us if you think these restrictions might apply to your property.